Skip to content

 Our stormwater network is comprised of 180.5 km of pipes and three pump stations.
 It would cost approximately $105 million to replace the stormwater assets.

-Our network also includes catch pits, open drains and ponds which collect and dispose of stormwater.
+Our network is made up of a series of catch pits, open drains and ponds which collect and dispose of stormwater.

-We have installed EnviroPods into catch pits located in some recreational reserves as well as in the main streets of Raglan, Huntly and Ngaaruawaahia.
-These EnviroPod filters capture rubbish and pollutants within their mesh screens; this material would otherwise flow though the stormwater system into downstream rivers and waterways.
-The EnviroPod filters are programmed for regular maintenance which removes the contaminants.
+EnviroPods have been installed into catch pits located in some recreational reserves, as well as in the main streets of Raglan, Huntly and Ngaaruawaahia.
+The EnviroPod are designed as a filters to capture rubbish and pollutants within their mesh screens, preventing materials getting into the stormwater system and into downstream rivers and waterways.

 The district includes open drains which service our two rural drainage schemes: Tamahere and Travers Road.
 Some drainage schemes are also administered by the Waikato Regional Council